-- American School Counselor Association CEUs: ASCA, located in Virginia, offers continuing education hours for reading journal articles, attending the organization's annual conference, and participating in webinars and training sessions.
-Webinar topics include underage drinking and reaching parents.
+- American School Counselor Association CEUs ASCA, located in Virginia, offers continuing education hours for reading journal articles, attending the organization's annual conference, and participating in webinars and training sessions.
+Webinar topics include underage drinking and parental outreach.
 Online courses focus on specialization areas such as bullying prevention and college admissions.
 State conferences offer additional professional development opportunities.

-- American Counseling Association CE: Based in Virginia, ACA provides professional development opportunities including an annual conference, interactive webinars on topics such as ethics and trauma, online courses, podcasts, journal articles, and book chapters.
+- American Counseling Association CE Based in Virginia, ACA provides professional development opportunities including an annual conference, interactive webinars on topics such as ethics and trauma, online courses, podcasts, and journal articles.
 Association members can take 12 free online courses per year.
 ACA offers a free online course on LGBTQ-affirmative counseling competencies.

-- Virginia Board of Counseling: This Virginia government board regulates the licensure of counselors in the state.
-The website provides licensure information and applications, along with information about relevant laws and regulations.
+- Virginia Board of Counseling This Virginia government board regulates the licensure of counselors in the state.
+Its website provides licensure information and applications, along with information about relevant laws and regulations.

-- NAMI Virginia Resource Section: NAMI operates a helpline for those in crisis and for those seeking information.
-The organization's resource guides provide information for care providers and for those seeking support for mental health issues in Virginia.
+- NAMI Virginia Resource Section NAMI operates a helpline for those in crisis and others seeking information.
+The organization's resource guides also provide information for care providers in Virginia.

-- Virginia Alliance for School Counseling: In 2013, the Virginia Counselors Association launched VASC to serve counselors who work with youth.
+- Virginia Alliance for School Counseling In 2013, the Virginia Counselors Association launched VASC to serve counselors who work with youth.
 The organization provides advocacy, outreach, and professional development opportunities.
-VASC recognizes school counseling graduate students and provides links to articles and information relevant to school counselors.
+VASC recognizes school counseling graduate students and provides links to relevant articles and information.